Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

-See the fact file below for more information on the Forbidden City or alternatively, you can download our 22-page World Heritage Sites: Forbidden City worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Qin Empire or alternatively, you can download our 25-page Qin Empire worksheet pack to utilise within the classroom or home environment.